KristofferLarsson5/Temperature-and-Humitidy-System/README.md

 # 5. Platforms and infrastructure
 **5.1 Why I choose MQTT as my messaging protocol and Adafruit as my platform**

 After just a couple of tries with MQTT I quickly realized that this would be more than enough for this project.
 I navigated to the Adafruit website and quickly got started with sending data from my device to the internet.
-The technical aspect was in my opinion not very hard to understand, and the code that you needed to provide were straightforward (more on this in the next part)
+The technical aspect was in my opinion not very hard to understand, and the code that you needed to provide were straightforward (more on this in the next part).

 **5.2 How to get acess to MQTT with Thonny**

 Step 1: Head over to adafruit and create an user: www.adafruit.com

-Step 2: Now in Thonny go to Tools >> Packages and install micropython-umqtt-simple (You can verify that it’s been installed by checking the file section in Thonny)
+Step 2: Now in Thonny go to Tools >> Packages and install micropython-umqtt-simple (You can verify that it’s been installed by checking the file section in Thonny).

-Step 3: Save the files onto your Raspberry pi
+Step 3: Save the files onto your Raspberry pi.

 ![2023-06-29 (1)](https://github.com/KristofferLarsson5/Temperature-and-Humitidy-System/assets/117590527/7a331f4f-f066-4ea0-ace1-616615552b1a)